TigerClips1/ps4linux_disk_image_builder/README.md

 make sure the dirctory size is  1MB to it can be comepress vary small
 ![example1](https://github.com/TigerClips1/ps4linux_disk_image_maker/blob/master/example.png)

-but there is image that show you how to set it up
+but there is  a image that show you how to set it up

 ad check out ps4linux.com for the latest news about ps4linux